shuchow/stannisbot/README.md

-# stannisbot - What in the World is This?
+# stannisbot - What in the world is this?

 This is a weechat script to correct a person's improrper usage of "less."
 Using weechat (http://www.weechat.org) it monitors a Slack or IRC channel to see if someone needs to be corrected.